 You can also use Pixabay, Pexels or Pics4Learning to search for licensed pictures.
 Google Images or Flickr can be used as well to explicitly look for such images.
 Via Wikimedia Commons you can find images, video and audio that, depending on the license used, can also be used as educational resources.

-These licenses can also very easily be applied by you, if you want to share material that you made (of which you are also the copyright holder).
+Note: These licenses can also very easily be applied by yourself, if you want to share material that you made (of which you are also the copyright holder).

 Note: A publisher’s policy can change.
 Check regularly whether inclusion is still permitted, to prevent violation of the rules!

 If the aforementioned methods are not an option, you can include so-called ‘short excerpts’ of the copyrighted material.
 With the Easy Access agreement, all Dutch Universities have paid a lump sum for a finite amount of short excerpts, so registration is required.
 If you want to place parts of texts on Canvas it counts as a ‘short excerpt’ if it meets the following conditions:

 - From a book: a maximum of 10,000 words, but not more than one third of the work;

 - From a journal: a maximum of 8,000 words

 - From a literary work: a maximum of 2,500 words of prose or 100 lines of poetry;

 - Graphs, tables, diagrams, photographs and illustrations count for 200 words.
 A maximum of 25 of these ‘units’ can be used from one original work.

 Included in the Easy Access agreement are so-called ‘medium excerpts’.
 These are longer than short excerpts (see above), but less than 50 pages and at most 25% of the full book or journal.
 The same rules on registration (and possible compensation) apply as with short excerpts.